blog

 Getting everyone aligned on the big picture is absolutely critical, as we describe here.
 It’s hard to stay motivated and produce valuable outcomes, if we don’t know how our work aligns with customer value and company goals.
 Once you are aligned with the “why” (the customer) and “what” (the product), we can leverage technology in such a way that it helps your work, eliminates meetings and gives you more time for focused work.

-Get real time updates through GitHub#
+Get real time updates through GitHub

-Connect GitHub with your work management system, and ensure your work stays in sync between the two systems.
+Information should be available to all, and technology can one day eliminate many meetings and give valuable time back.
+Here are 6 ways technology and specifically GitHub data can stop the meeting madness: ## 1.
+Automatic status updates Connect GitHub with your work management system, and ensure your work stays in sync between the two systems.
 Associate GitHub commits, branches and pull requests with issues and automatically update status of work so you never have to leave GitHub and your deep work time.
 Your team members have visibility of your code activity in the context of the assigned issue, without you having to slack them on a status update, or join a daily standup.

-2. Jira tickets or it didn’t happen!#
+2. Jira tickets or it didn’t happen!

 Don’t sweat tickets.
 If you choose to start coding and have never linked with a work ID, you shouldn’t have to sweat it.
 Machines should automatically create tickets that track all associated commits, branches and Pull Requests.
 Your work is always accounted for and more importantly your team members have visibility and know what you’ve been up to, resulting in fewer interruptions.
 Never create tickets, unless you really want to.

-3. Let em know you are stuck#
+3. Let em know you are stuck

 Code reviews can slow you down as a team, especially when there isn’t good code review hygiene such as raising huge pull requests and not doing self reviews.
 Code reviews require focused attention and time, and can also get lost in the reviewers inbox.
 When code reviews are stuck for more than a day, the system should nudge the reviewer.
 At the same time, the system can update the ticket on different stages of work, and how long code reviews are taking, ensuring everyone has visibility into where things are.
 This data can be aggregated to understand how to influence great code review practices, and improve the organization’s ability to ship faster.

-4. Understand the codebase#
+4. Understand the codebase

 Starting at a new company or a new team is overwhelming for most people.
 The codebase is new and the style of programming could be different than before, and software needs to be understood before developers can contribute.
 Instead of relying on documentation that can get stale quickly, or schedule a slew of meetings, technology should crawl your codebase and provide real time answers to questions such as, what are the microservices and components and how are they related to each other?
 What is the code, artifact and deployment related to each service?
 What are the core dependencies, and who are the people in the sphere of knowledge and influence?

-5. How time is spent#
+5. How time is spent

 If you know how you’re spending your time, you’ll know whether or not you’re on track to accomplishing a goal.
 This is a question that we must answer for an individual, a team and the organization as a whole.
 How many times have managers been asked, “what is your team working on”, “what is the organization’s investment allocation to different activities”, “what products and capabilities should we invest/divest in”.
 These are extremely important as companies scale, and existing systems should automatically generate this information from the source of truth, from its code activity in GitHub.

-6. Help me Help you#
+6. Help me Help you

 When stakeholders have visibility into the right information, they have the ability to make tradeoffs and decisions.
 Product Managers, for example, want to help and it is difficult to do so when they are unaware of engineering measures and activities that developers are spending their time on.
 They should be empowered with information without requiring a meeting, or waiting till it’s too late risking customer and product.
 Imagine if systems can synthesize information around a development team’s activities, and empower stakeholders with the ability to understand the current state, weigh in on tradeoffs and help make quick decisions.

-Make a cultural shift#
+Make a cultural shift

 Meetings have earned a terrible reputation in the workplace, but meetings are not always useless.
 They should not be meant as a memo or just provide status updates though.
-Next time you have a meeting, ask yourself -
+Next time you have a meeting, ask yourself

-As a meeting creator
+• As a meeting creator

 • What is the objective and desired outcome?